phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 $ false && echo "I won't be executed"
 ```

-But we can also execute another command only if the previous command failed,
-which is similar to providing a fallback expression in case the previous one is
+We could also execute a fallback command in case the previous command failed
-falsy:
+with the control operator `||`:

 {{< tabs tabs="Bash JavaScript" id="logical-or" >}}
 {{< tab "Bash" >}}